JitenShahani/ApiVersioningDemo-.NET-9/README.md

 ### 🔧 API Versioning Setup

-This section demonstrates how to configure API Versioning and integrate it with Swagger and Scalar interfaces for version-aware documentation and routing.
+This section demonstrates how to configure API Versioning and integrate it with Swagger UI and Scalar interfaces for version-aware documentation and routing.

 #### 🧭 How to Configure API Versioning

 API Versioning in this project is powered by `Asp.Versioning.Mvc` and its companion `Asp.Versioning.Mvc.ApiExplorer`.
-These packages provide endpoint version routing, controller tagging via `[ApiVersion(...)]`, and OpenAPI grouping support for Swagger/Scalar documentation.
+These packages provide endpoint version routing, controller tagging via `[ApiVersion(...)]`, and OpenAPI grouping support for Swagger UI and Scalar documentation.

 Here’s how it's configured in `Startup/IoC.cs`: